 Here are several things you should not do if you’ve been a victim of dine and dash.

-Second, while you shouldn’t tell the public about the theft that occurred at your restaurant, not telling your team about what happened is a mistake.
-Be as transparent as possible about the incident to your staff.
+Second, while you shouldn’t tell the public about the theft that occurred, not telling your team about what happened is a mistake.
+Always be as transparent as possible about the incident to your staff.
 Explain what happened and what could have been done to prevent it.

 Your staff members need to work as a team to prevent future thefts.
-Staff negligence may be to blame for dine and dash on a rare occasion, but most of the time, dine and dash is no fault of the server.
+Staff negligence may be to blame for dine and dash on a rare occasion, but most of the time, an incidence of stealing is no fault of the server.

 Dine and dash is an expensive problem that is pervasive throughout the restaurant industry.
 Fortunately, there are measures that you can take to decrease the chances of falling victim to it.
 When you combine restaurant technology with security-focused training, your team can maximize loss prevention in your business.